51st-Vfw/MissionEditing-Index/documentation/missionsEditingSOPs.md

 |Pontiac 1<br>*Helicopter, AV-8B*|46Y<br>109Y|142.25||    |Chevy 1<br>*Helicopter, AV-8B*|47Y<br>110Y|142.75||
 |Ford 1<br>*F-15E*|48Y<br>110Y|143.25||    |Ford 2<br>*F-15E*|49Y<br>111Y|143.75||

-The TACAN pairs in the squadrons indicate the A2A yardstick setup: the lead uses the lower channel of the pair while the wingmen use the higher channel of the pair.
+The TACAN pairs in the squadrons indicate the A2A yardstick setup: the lead uses the lower numbered channel of the pair while the wingmen use the higher numbered channel of the pair.

 The following table lists the default comms plan for naval units.